 Guidance

-The road safety statistics team have recently conducted several user engagement exercises, including detailed interviews with key users and a survey that was widely circulated among users of the statistics.
-This report contains a summary of the key feedback from these engagement exercises and our responses to these.
-We would welcome any further feedback from users.
+During 2024, road safety statistics team conducted several user engagement exercises, including detailed interviews with key users and a survey that was widely circulated among users of the statistics.
+This report includes a summary of the key feedback from these engagement exercises and our responses to these.

 Published reports